Showing posts with label Malba. Show all posts

 Jardín Botánico, Buenos Aires.

 Buenos Aires is one of the few cities in the world, aside from Paris and Madrid, where half the people take a month or two off from work.
-This turns the city which is usually chaotic and loud, into a calm and glorious sauna.
+This turns the city which is usually chaotic and loud, into a lazy and glorious sauna.

-It is steaming hot and attractive like magic.
+It is steaming hot and calm.

 During January and February the city is completely yours.
 No crowds, no lines.
 You can cruise through BA without the annoying traffic, show up at your favorite restaurants with no reservations, go to Malba museum and have a delightful lunch, go to the gardens of Duhau for a chilled rosé, go shopping, grab a bike and glide through the green parks of Palermo, hang out by the pool, read, people-watch at a sidewalk cafe.
-The city is clean, quiet, uneventful, and beautiful.
+The city is clean, quiet,uneventful, and beautiful.